“Harry,” Hermione said after a drawn-out silence. “This is the most ridiculous idea I’ve ever heard.”

 “Professor!” he cried, leaping to his feet.
 Oh God, should he call Madam Pomfrey, after all?
 But Snape did not want to go to the Hospital Wing.
 He paced along the bed in agitation.
 What would Hermione do?

-The Hermione in his mind told him that she would not get into this situation in the first place, and then told him to calm down.
+The Hermione in his mind tartly informed him that she would not get into such a situation in the first place.
+Then she told him to calm down.

 Taking a deep breath, Harry forced himself to still and inspect Snape.
 With trembling hands, he removed Snape’s bloody robe and shirt completely, revealing no more wounds but an angry bruise on his chest.
 Harry stared at his skinny frame and pronounced ribs.
 What if one of them was broken?
 What if Snape was now bleeding inside?